 The VCG verifies fair value estimates provided by the risk-taking functions by leveraging independently derived prices, valuation inputs and other market data, where available.
-Where independent prices or inputs are not available, the VCG performs additional review to ensure the reasonableness of estimates.
-The additional review may include: evaluating the limited market activity including client unwinds; benchmarking of valuation inputs to those for similar instruments; decomposing the valuation of structured instruments into individual components; comparing expected to actual cash flows; reviewing profit and loss trends;
+Where independent prices or inputs are not available, the VCG performs additional review to ensure the reasonableness of the estimates.
+The additional review may include evaluating the limited market activity including client unwinds, benchmarking valuation inputs to those used for similar instruments, decomposing the valuation of structured instruments into individual components, comparing expected to actual cash flows, reviewing profit and loss trends, and reviewing trends in collateral valuation.
+There are also additional levels of management review for more significant or complex positions.